How to Ask Someone to Be the Guardian of Your Kids

 Part One in a Series on How to Ask Someone to be a Guardian

-If you’ve settled on a legal guardian for your kids in case both parents die, congratulations are in order—you’re already ahead of a lot of parents.
+If you’ve settled on a legal guardian for your kids in case something should happen, congratulations are in order—you’re already ahead of a lot of parents!

 While just deciding on someone, making the pick isn’t the end of the task.
 You still need to make sure that the person you’d like to take care of your kids in the event of your death is ready, willing and able.

 There are many ways to have this conversation.
 Ideally, it would be premeditated and brought up in a rational moment where everyone can think straight.
 That won’t always be the case, however.
 You might be facing a serious illness and ask your preferred guardian “the question” in a moment of panic, through tears.

 Shortly after my husband and I found out that his cancer was terminal, I called my sister to tell her the bad news.
 As some point during the emotional conversation I asked her if she would take care of our daughter if something happened to me as well.
 She said yes immediately.

 Luckily, I’m alive and well.
 It took me another year and a half to make everything legal and to have another important conversation—with my brother-in-law (my late husband’s brother), my daughter’s backup guardian in case both my sister and I meet an early death.
 This was before the Tomorrow app came along.)